vmware-tanzu/tanzu-dev-portal/content/guides/microservices/distributed-tracing.md

 ---
-title:  "Implementing Distributed Tracing"
+date: '2021-01-29'
+lastmod: '2021-02-08'
-linkTitle: "Distributed Tracing"
+linkTitle: Distributed Tracing
-topics:
-- Spring
+patterns:
-- Microservices
+- Observability
 tags:
 - Observability
 - Distributed Tracing
 - Zipkin
 - .NET
-patterns:
+title: Implementing Distributed Tracing
+topics:
+- Spring
-- Observability
+- Microservices
 ---

 When a request comes into a monolithic application, it's fairly easy to trace through what happened as a result of that request because everything is self-contained.
 However, when a request comes into a microservice (remember GUI apps can be microservices, they just render HTML instead of JSON), that request could result in a cascading chain of 10 other HTTP calls to various other services.
 You might also be interested in knowing when a particular service makes non-HTTP calls, such as to a database or a message queue.